 Day 16: Beijing/Lhasa.
 Transfer to the airport to board your flight to Lhasa, capital of Tibet.
-Upon arrival, transfer to your hotel on the Lhasa River.
+Upon arrival, transfer to your hotel.
 Spend the rest of the day at leisure to acclimatize yourself to the extreme altitude of Lhasa.
 Join your group members for a welcome dinner this evening.
-Accommodations: Sheraton Four Points.
+Accommodations: Sheraton Four Points on 2014 departures, Shangri-La Lhasa on 2015 departures.
 Breakfast, lunch & dinner provided.

 The palace complex, which includes the White Palace which was built for secular use and contains the living quarters of the Dalai Lama, offices, the seminary and the printing house.
 A central, yellow-painted courtyard known as a Deyangshar separates the living quarters of the Lama and his monks with the Red Palace, the other side of the sacred Potala, which is completely devoted to religious study and prayer.
 The Red Palace consists of a complicated layout of many different halls, chapels and libraries on many different levels with a complex array of smaller galleries and winding passages and other buildings, is built on Red Mountain in the center of Lhasa Valley, at an altitude of over 11,000 feet.